-Based on the repricing profile at 31st December 2019, and assuming that the financial assets and liabilities were to remain until maturity or settlement with no action taken by the Group to alter the interest rate risk exposure, an immediate and sustained one per cent increase in interest rates across all maturities would result in an increase in net income before tax for the following year by approximately US\$25.1 million and an increase in interest rates over the entire duration of the mismatches in the group's equity profile of the interest rate sensitive financial assets and liabilities.
+Based on the repricing profile at 31st December 2019, and assuming that the financial assets and liabilities were to remain until maturity or settlement with no action taken by the Group to alter the interest rate risk exposure, an immediate and sustained one per cent increase in interest rates across all maturities would result in an increase in net income before tax for the following year by approximately US\$25.1 million and an increase in the Group's equity by US\$23.7 million.
+The impact on the Group's equity represents the cumulative effect of the increase in interest rates over the entire duration of the mismatches in the repricing profile of the interest rate sensitive financial assets and liabilities.